Travel Times by Train in Italy

 But Wait—What About Sicily?

 Ah, Sicily!
 I'm so glad you're thinking about it because Sicily is absolutely magical.
 However, I have to be honest with you: getting to Sicily by train is a very different experience from the high-speed connections on the mainland.
+Honestly, you should just fly.

 Rome to Palermo: 10-12 Hours